enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

 - Avoiding email exchanges, rather using OneDrive or Sharepoint
 - Use the cloud version of Office 365
 - Use Microsoft's Teams online file editing
-- use the revision control embedded in Word
+- use the revision control embedded in Microsoft Word

 -------------------------